PhilipQuirke/SkyCombAnalystHelp/Flight.md

 # Safety first
 Drones are expensive and somewhat fragile.

-Thermal cameras work best at night or in low light conditions.
+Thermal cameras work best at dusk, dawn and at night.
 Flying a drone in these conditions adds risk.

 The SkyComb Analyst authors have basic drone skills.
-Despite this, no drones were hurt in the development of this tool and this guide.
+One drone was hurt in the development of this tool (when we ignored the below advice).

 The authors are risk adverse.
 This guide balances obtaining good animal detection outcomes with protecting the drone.